alison-love/09-SQL-Challenge/README.md

 Key Findings

-There were 20 employees with the name first name Hercules and last initial B in the 1980s and 1990s.
+There were an excessive amount of employees with the name first name Hercules and last initial B in the 1980s and 1990s.

 How to Use